What is a fracture test?

 What does fracture test measure?

-Fracture toughness tests epitomize the evaluation of a material’s resilience against crack propagation by subjecting it to a progressively increasing load until failure.
+Fracture toughness tests epitomize the evaluation of a material’s resilience against crack growth by subjecting it to a progressively increasing load until failure.
 The initiation of fracture failure typically stems from inherent flaws within the material, such as scratches, dents, or corrosion sites, propagating into critical cracks leading to structural failure.
 These tests, often conducted in conjunction with corrosion, fatigue, or elevated temperature assessments, provide invaluable insights into a material’s performance under diverse environmental conditions.

 What is the purpose of fracture testing?